DGxInfinitY/Vault-Project/README.md

 # Note
 To run compiled binary you must be running an AMD64 linux computer and must have the "espflasher.ui" file in the same directory as the compiled binary.
+The progarm must be run from terminal...

 # How to Compile for your platform
 I would recommend compiling using valac.
 Open a terminal in the location of the espflasher.vala and type: